Is your health impacted by your wealth? Does wealth and income impact the longevity and how healthy you are? Studies now show they do!

 Health differences because of Income Disparities

-Of course, one of the main reasons for the differences in life expectancy and also health while a person is alive is the access to proper health care.
+Of course, one of the main reasons for the differences in life expectancy and also health while a person is alive is access to proper health care, be it via a West Virginia medical marijuana card or by other means.
 Part of it may also be general attitudes to life situations and mental health.

 In a study by Urban Institute’s Center on Society and Health, the researchers found that the disparities in people’s health statistics based on wealth differences were astonishing!
 For example, when people were asked to share the information about their health from different income levels, the study found the following stats which showed that Poor adults are more than three times as likely to have activity limitations due to chronic illness!